radix-r/Aileron_Old/README.md

 PC: Windows, Linux

-## plan for art and audio content for the game
+## Plan for art and audio content for the game

 Unity store, Youtube,